matthias-bs/growatt2radio/README.md

 [![GitHub release](https://img.shields.io/github/release/matthias-bs/growatt2radio?maxAge=3600)](https://github.com/matthias-bs/growatt2radio/releases)
 [![License: MIT](https://img.shields.io/badge/license-MIT-green)](https://github.com/matthias-bs/growatt2radio/blob/main/LICENSE)

+Point-to-point transmission of PV inverter data (from Modbus interface) via 868 MHz radio signal (FSK modulation) to MQTT client with WiFi interface.

 <img width="800" alt="growatt2radio_architecture" src="https://github.com/user-attachments/assets/c2cd14ca-9ffe-4dfe-937e-1ca2d9f2398c" />
 <br><br>

 [growatt2lorawan-v2](https://github.com/matthias-bs/growatt2lorawan-v2) worked totally fine for quite a while, but now my LoRaWAN node cannot communicate with any public gateway (The Things Network or Helium Network) any more from its present location.
 Presumably a new building and/or its scaffolding within line-of-sight between node and TTN gateway are blocking the radio signal path.

-This project is a workaround based on point-to-point radio transmission at 868 MHz using FSK modulation.
+This project is a workaround by using point-to-point transmission.

 The implementation is based on [a few existing projects](#concept-draft).